Draft - Not yet approved.

 In the event of any conflict between the terms set forth in this Working Group's Charter and the Eclipse Foundation Bylaws, Membership Agreement, Eclipse Development Process, Eclipse Industry Working Group Process, or any policies of the Eclipse Foundation, the terms of the Eclipse Foundation Bylaws, Membership Agreement, process, or policy shall take precedence.

-With the exception of Guest members as described below, an entity must be at least a Solutions Member of the Eclipse Foundation, have executed the Eclipse Edge Participation Agreement once defined, and adhere to the requirements set forth in this Charter to participate.
+With the exception of Guest members as described below, an entity must be at least a Solutions Member of the Eclipse Foundation, have executed the Eclipse Edge Native Participation Agreement once defined, and adhere to the requirements set forth in this Charter to participate.

-There are five classes of Eclipse Edge working group membership - Strategic, Gold, Silver, Committer, and Guest.
+There are five classes of Eclipse Edge Native working group membership - Strategic, Gold, Silver, Committer, and Guest.
 Each of these classes is described in detail below.

 The participation fees associated with each of these membership classes are expected to be established by January 1, 2020.
-These are annual fees, and are established by the Eclipse Edge Steering Committee, and will be updated in this charter document accordingly.
+These are annual fees, and are established by the Eclipse Edge Native Steering Committee, and will be updated in this charter document accordingly.

 The fees associated with membership-at-large in the Eclipse Foundation are separate from any working group membership fees, and are decided as described in the Eclipse Bylaws and detailed in the Eclipse Membership Agreement.